What is love?

-Self-love: Philautia.
+What is love? > > Self-love: Philautia.
 Crucial.
-Unhealthy self-love is hubris; seeking to be one-up, above others, above human experience, or above the greater good.
-Healthy self-love is self-esteem; our appraisal of our own worth as equal to any other human.
-With enough self-esteem we don’t need to prop ourselves up with external things such as money, status, or fame, or alcohol, drugs or sex for kicks.
-We are able to invest ourselves in people and projects.
-Of course, we cry, get scared, feel angry, we suffer hurt and disappointment.
-But these don’t diminish us long term.
-We grow resilience.

-Which have you experienced?
-Could you tell the difference at the time?
-Which do you want to experience?

-For they are all available to us with a bit of courage… For being open and positive towards others can leave us vulnerable.
-It’s puts us out there.
+Unhealthy self-love is hubris; seeking to > be one-up, above others, above human experience, or above the greater > good.
+Healthy self-love is self-esteem; our realistic and positive > appraisal of our own worth as equal to any other human.
+With enough > self-esteem we don’t need to prop ourselves up with external things such > as money, status, or fame, or alcohol, drugs or sex for kicks.
+We are > able to invest ourselves in people and projects.
+Of course, we cry, get > scared, feel angry, we suffer hurt and disappointment.
+But these don’t > diminish us long term.
+We grow resilience. > > Which have you experienced in your life?
+Could you tell the difference > at the time?
+Which do you want to experience? > > For all the types of love are available to us if we want them… Being > open and positive towards others can leave us vulnerable.
+It’s puts us > out there.
 Heart on the line.
-But as we develop self-confidence and self-awareness, we start to be able to engage in and enjoy more of the types of love, and receive them in return.

-Try it… We dare you.
+But as we develop self-confidence and > self-awareness, we start to be able to engage in and enjoy more of the > types of love, and receive them in return. > > Try it… We dare you.